-1. No home in LCV can be rented within the first two years following each change of ownership.
-See 5/10/21 Resolution.

-- a) For the purposes of the above rule, changes in title to the entities below shall not be considered a change in ownership: - i.
+- 1. No home in LCV can be rented within the first two years following each change of Ownership.
+See 5/10/21 Resolution. - a) For the purposes of the above rule, changes in title to the entities below shall not be considered a change in Ownership: - i.
 The estate of an Owner who is deceased. - ii.
-The beneficiary of a deceased owner of record established by Last Will and Testament of Owner of record or any court having jurisdiction. - iii.
-A Living Trust established by an Owner of record where the Owner of record is either the current Trustee or continues to reside in the unit, or any beneficiary of such Trust.

-2. Short term rentals for periods less than 30 days are prohibited.

-3. A Unit Owner desiring to rent their unit must notify the HOA of the intent to rent a unit prior to the tenant taking possession of the unit.
-This notice may be provided by submitting the online Emergency/Tenant Contact Information form.

-4. A Unit Owner must furnish a list of all tenants.
-The Owner must advise the HOA of any changes, terminations or renewals of the lease including specifically changes in the identity of the tenants.

-5. A "renter" per 10/22/13 Resolution is defined as any occupant of a unit (whether or not money is actually paid) other than the titled owner of the unit (as reflected on the recorded deed to the unit) except the parent, grandparent, child or grandchild of the titled owner.

-6. The unit owner must notify the HOA whether the lease is written or verbal and provide written acknowledgement that they have included in the lease agreement a statement to the tenant(s) that they must abide by all the rules and regulations of Lake Country Village.

-7. Any tenant who conducts himself in such a manner as to be a nuisance to the other Owners in the Association or who does not abide by the rules and regulations of the Association may have their lease with an Owner terminated by the Association upon not less than ten (10) days, notice to the Owner and the Owner's tenant per Declaration Article VII, Section 1.

-8. It is the owner's responsibility to address any issues with their tenants.9.
-The unit owner is responsible for paying the monthly assessment, as well as any fines or fees charged, as a result of the tenant's actions or inactions.

-10. Significant penalties apply for violations of these rules.
+The beneficiary of a deceased Owner of record established by Last Will and Testament of Owner of record or any court having jurisdiction. - iii.
+A Living Trust established by an Owner of record where the Owner of record is either the current Trustee or continues to reside in the unit, or any beneficiary of such Trust. - 2.
+Short term rentals for periods less than 30 days are prohibited. - 3.
+A Unit Owner desiring to rent their unit must notify the HOA of the intent to rent a unit via Buildium OR the Contact Us Form prior to the tenant taking possession of the unit. - 4.
+A Unit Owner must furnish a list of all tenants.
+The Owner must advise the HOA of any changes, terminations or renewals of the lease including specifically changes in the identity of the tenants. - 5.
+A "renter" per 10/22/13 Resolution is defined as any occupant of a unit (whether or not money is actually paid) other than the titled Owner of the unit (as reflected on the recorded deed to the unit) except the parent, grandparent, child or grandchild of the titled Owner. - 6.
+The unit Owner must notify the HOA whether the lease is written or verbal and provide written acknowledgement that they have included in the lease agreement a statement to the tenant(s) that they must abide by all the rules and regulations of Lake Country Village. - 7.
+Any tenant who conducts himself in such a manner as to be a nuisance to the other Owners in the Association or who does not abide by the rules and regulations of the Association may have their lease with an Owner terminated by the Association upon not less than ten (10) days, notice to the Owner and the Owner's tenant per Declaration Article VII, Section 1. - 8.
+It is the Owner's responsibility to address any issues with their tenants. - 9.
+The unit Owner is responsible for paying the monthly assessment, as well as any fines or fees charged, as a result of the tenant's actions or inactions. - 10.
+Significant penalties apply for violations of these rules.
 See Rule Enforcement section.